 There are several trails you can explore in the same area, such as the Flying Dog Trail and the Glenwild Loop (both other popular mountain biking trails).
 As you hike up higher on the mountain, you’ll definitely need snowshoes.
 Hardly anyone went past 1 mile from the main 24/7 Connector Trail.
 I tried to, but didn’t have my snowshoes with me and didn’t feel like post-holing for very long.

 On my winter hikes, I LOVE bringing my thermos of hot tea or cocoa with me.
-I have the standard REI 17 oz Thermos and it works perfect in Winter.
+I have this Thermos and it works perfect in Winter.
 I like that the top can act as a cup.

 It was a great first hike for 2017!